kolayne/how-to-Arch/README.md

 Import my config from https://github.com/kolayne/some_scripts_and_configs/blob/master/polybar_config.ini or use another sample config to start from.
 Put it at `~/.config/polybar/config.ini`.

+### Status panel - `i3bar`

+Import my config from https://github.com/kolayne/some_scripts_and_configs/blob/master/.i3status.conf or use another sample config to start from.
+Put it at `~/.i3status.conf`

 ### Night light - `redshift`